core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Avoiding In-Transit Requests During a Key Update

-Before sending a KUDOS message, the initiator MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.
+Before sending a KUDOS message, the peer MUST ensure that it has no outstanding interactions with the other peer (see {{Section 4.7 of RFC7252}}), with the exception of ongoing observations {{RFC7641}}.

 If any such outstanding interactions are found, the peer MUST NOT initiate or continue the KUDOS execution, before either: i) having all those outstanding interactions cleared; or ii) freeing up the Token values used with those outstanding interactions, with the exception of ongoing observations with the other peer.